-Thursday, May 12, 2022
+Thursday, May 19, 2022

-Boston Man Charged with Pandemic Fraud, Identity Theft, Firearm and Drug Offenses
+Boston Man Pleads Guilty to Pandemic Fraud, Identity Theft, Firearm and Drug Offenses

-BOSTON - A Boston man has been charged and has agreed to plead guilty to fraud, identity theft, firearm and drug offenses.
+BOSTON - A Boston man pleaded guilty today to fraud, identity theft, firearm and drug offenses.

-Jammy Alphonse, 28, was charged and has agreed to plead guilty to wire fraud conspiracy, false representation of a Social Security number, aggravated identity theft, possession of a firearm and ammunition and possession with intent to distribute 40 grams or more of fentanyl.
-A plea hearing has not yet been scheduled by the Court.
-Alphonse was previously arrested and charged in August 2021 with being a felon in possession of a firearm and ammunition by a convicted felon following a shooting in Cambridge, Mass., in July 2021.
-Alphonse has remained in custody since that date.
+Jammy Alphonse, 28, pleaded guilty to wire fraud conspiracy, false representation of a Social Security number, aggravated identity theft, possession of a firearm and ammunition and possession with intent to distribute 40 grams or more of fentanyl.
+U.S. District Court Judge Leo T. Sorokin scheduled sentencing for Sept.
+15, 2022.
+Alphonse was charged by an Information on May 11, 2022.

-According to the charging documents, beginning in or around May 2020, Alphonse conspired to obtain Pandemic Unemployment Assistance (PUA) benefits, which were made available under the Coronavirus Aid, Relief, and Economic Security Act.
+Beginning in or around May 2020, Alphonse conspired to obtain Pandemic Unemployment Assistance (PUA) benefits, which were made available under the Coronavirus Aid, Relief, and Economic Security Act.
 Specifically, Alphonse conspired to submit false PUA claims in other persons' names and using other persons' personally identifiable information.
-It is alleged that Alphonse and his co-conspirators created email accounts for the purpose of submitting fraudulent PUA claims from Alphonse's Everett residence and other locations.
+Alphonse and his coconspirators created email accounts for the purpose of submitting fraudulent PUA claims from Alphonse's Everett residence and other locations.
 The fraudulently obtained funds were then directed into accounts held in Alphonse's name or in the name of a co-conspirator.

-Additionally, in February 2021, Alphonse allegedly submitted an application to rent a property in East Boston using the name, Social Security number and date of birth of another person.
+Additionally, in February 2021, Alphonse submitted an application to rent a property in East Boston using the name, Social Security number and date of birth of another person.
 As a result, Alphonse resided in that apartment from approximately February 2021 through Aug.
 6, 2021, when he was arrested on a federal firearms offense.
-A search of the apartment recovered a loaded Glock model 43X, 9-millimeter firearm, 47 rounds of ammunition and 40 grams or more of fentanyl, among other things.
+A search of the apartment recovered a loaded Glock model 43X, 9-millimeter firearm, 47 rounds of ammunition, and approximately 75 grams or more of fentanyl, among other things.